paulross/pprune-concorde/README.md

 This describes the source code used to create the final site.

-### `read_html.py`

-This reads all of the static HTML that comprises the thread, in particlular this produces a `Thread` object that contains an ordered list of `Post` objects.
-Both of these classes provide an API that makes the subsequent work convenient.

 ### `analyse_thread.py`

-This provides various functions fo analysing the thread or individual posts such as word matching, counting popular words or phrases.
+This provides various functions for analysing the thread or individual posts such as word matching, counting popular words or phrases.

-### `research.py`

-This has various ad-hoc functions to read the whole thread and dump out the results of an analysis.
-These results are informative when deciding the `concorde_pub_map.py `.

 ### `concorde_pub_map.py`

 This is a series of dictionaries that map words and phrases to subject titles.
 These are the heart of converting the original thread to subjects.

-### `write_html.py`

-This takes the publication map and converts it to the new structure.
-The code makes two passes over the data:

-1. Each post is anlysed in order for the subjects it might refer to.
-These are added to a subject map which looks like: `{subject : [post_number, ...], ...}`
-2. This subject map is then iterated across in subject order, each subject is a set of pages and consists of the list of `[post_number, ...]` from the original material.
-Pages are limited to 20 posts.
-Of course each subject is an entry in the `index.html` table.

-### `styles.py`

-This just contains the CSS styles used in the final result.

 ### `main.py`